 Personal Information Security

 As more and more information about us moves into "the cloud," it has become critical that we take steps to protect our personal information.
-Adopting the recommendations below may improve protection of your personal information and contribute to the protection of University data:
+Below are some recommendations that may improve protection of your own personal information and contribute to the protection of University data:

 THINK before you sign up for online groups.
 They often solicit personal information in order for you to join.
 Once you provide that information, you have NO CONTROL over how it's used.
 NEVER provide your University credentials (password, UUID, etc.) to any social network, company, or even your best friend.

-Phishing is the criminally fraudulent process of attempting to acquire sensitive information such as usernames, passwords, and credit card details by masquerading as a trustworthy entity in an electronic communication.
+Phishing is the potentially fraudulent process of attempting to acquire sensitive information such as usernames, passwords, and credit card details by pretending to be trustworthy in some type of communication.
 The University will never request personal information (i.e., your SSN, UUID and password, birth date, or any account numbers) via email.
 Other institutions, such as your bank, credit card company, or loan officers, would not email you requesting this type of information, either.

 Email Scams are unsolicited emails that claim the prospect of a bargain or something for nothing.
 Some spam messages ask for business, others invite victims to a website with a detailed sales pitch.
 Once the email is opened, malware of various sorts may be triggered.
 While our spam filters catch most of these emails, be alert and delete any suspicious emails without opening them.
 Use caution in replying to any unsolicited email.